ompl/ompl/doc/dox/optimalPlanning.md

 # Optimal Planning

-In some motion planning problems, you might not want just _any_ valid path between your start and goal states.
+In some motion planning problems, you might not want just _any_ valid path between your start and states goal.
 You might be interested in the shortest path, or perhaps the path that steers the farthest away from obstacles.
 In these cases you're looking for an _optimal_ path: a path which satisfies your constraints (connects start and goal states without collisions) and also optimizes some path quality metric.
 Path length and path clearance are two examples of path quality metrics.
-Motion planners which attempt to optimize path quality metrics are known as _optimal planners_.
+Motion planners which attempt to optimize path quality metrics are known as _optimizing planners_.

 In order to perform optimal planning, you need two things:

 1. A path quality metric, or _optimization objective_.
-2. An optimal motion planner
+2. An optimizing motion planner

 You can specify a path quality metric using the `ompl::base::OptimizationObjective` class.
-As for the optimal planner, OMPL currently provides three optimal motion planners:
+As for the optimizing planner, OMPL currently provides two optimizing planners that guarantee _asymptotic optimality_ of returned solutions:

+- `ompl::geometric::PRMstar`
+- `ompl::geometric::RRTstar`

+You can find out more about asymptotic optimality in motion planning by checking out <a href=http://sertac.scripts.mit.edu/web/wp-content/papercite-data/pdf/karaman.frazzoli-ijrr11.pdf>this paper</a> by Karaman and Frazzoli.
+The following planners also support `ompl::base::OptimizationObjective`, but do not provide theoretical guarantees on solution optimality:

+- `ompl::geometric::PRM`
-- PRMstar
+- `ompl::geometric::TRRT`

+Lastly, the following two planners provide a theoretical guarantee of _asymptotic near optimality_, but currently do not support user-specified objectives:

-- RRTstar
+- `ompl::geometric::SPARS`
-- TRRT
+- `ompl::geometric::SPARStwo`

-Defining an optimal motion planning problem is almost exactly the same as defining a regular motion planning problem, with two main differences:
-1. You need to specify an `OptimizationObjective` to the `ProblemDefinition`.
-2. You need to use an optimal planner for the actual motion planning.

 ## Optimization Objectives